-His ideas have been met with quite a broad positive response up until early 20th century, when the quality of astronomical research has improved, and telescopes with higher resolution revealed that the “channels” on Mars surface were nothing more than an optical illusion, and geological formations.
+His ideas have been met with quite a broadly positive response up until the early 20th century when the quality of astronomical research has improved, and telescopes with higher resolution revealed that the “channels” on Mars surface were nothing more than an optical illusion, and geological formations.

 Meteorite “Allan Hills”

-But with subsequent analysis and a closer look at the meteorite called “Allan Hills” 84001 (ALH 84001), controversy and disagreements followed and many experts have begun to speculate that the fossils could be a result of other processes which are not in any way related to life.
+But with subsequent analysis and a closer look at the meteorite called “Allan Hills” 84001 (ALH 84001), controversy and disagreements followed and many experts have begun to speculate that the fossils could be a result of other processes, which are not in any way related to extraterrestrial life.